Class action: England and Wales

-The Civil Procedure Rules of the courts of England and Wales came into force in 1999 and have provided for representative actions in limited circumstances (under Part 19.6).
-These have not been much used, with only two reported cases at the court of first instance in the first ten years after the Civil Procedure Rules took effect.
-However, a sectoral mechanism was adopted by the Consumer Rights Act 2015, taking effect on October 1, 2015.
+The Civil Procedure Rules of the courts of England and Wales came into force in 1999 and have provided for group litigation orders in limited circumstances (under Part 19.21–26, supplemented by Practice Direction 19B).
+HM Courts and Tribunals Service maintains a public list of group litigation orders, and as of January 2025 there have been 124 orders granted.

+A sectoral mechanism was adopted by the Consumer Rights Act 2015, taking effect on October 1, 2015.
 Under the provisions therein, opt-in or opt-out collective procedures may be certified for breaches of competition law.
 This is currently the closest mechanism to a class action in England and Wales.

+Scotland

+A similar approach exists in Scotland to bring group proceedings under Part 4 of the Civil Litigation (Expenses and Group Proceedings) (Scotland) Act 2018.
+The Scottish Courts and Tribunals Service maintain a public list of group proceedings cases.